 So you want to learn how to play guitar but are overwhelmed by the road ahead?
 You have come to the right place!
 In this article, we are going to explore five tips and useful tricks to make your journey a pleasurable and stress free one.
-By following these pointers you minimise your chances of breaking your guitar up into little pieces in frustration and more importantly of giving up at the first obstacle you come across.
+By following these pointers you minimize your chances of breaking your guitar up into little pieces in frustration and more importantly of giving up at the first obstacle you come across.

 For the purposes of this article, I am assuming that you are a complete beginner and have not yet purchased your soon to be beloved guitar.
 Of course, if you are a little further along the line there is still much you can learn from the tips we are going to explore here.